openfaas/python-flask-template/README.md

 ## Python Versioning
 We try to keep the default Python 3 version up-to-date, however, you can specify a specific python version using the `PYTHON_VERSION` build argument.

-The current stable version of python is 3.11, you might want to test the next pre-release using
+The current stable version of Python is 3.12, you might want to test the next pre-release using:

 ```yaml
 functions: